EndlessSora/DeeperForensics-1.0/README.md

 see the [perturbation implementation](./perturbation) for more details.

 ## Competition
 We have hosted [**DeeperForensics Challenge 2020**](https://competitions.codalab.org/competitions/25228) based on the DeeperForensics-1.0 dataset.
 The challenge officially starts at the [ECCV 2020 SenseHuman Workshop](https://sense-human.github.io/).
-The prizes of the challenge are a total of $15,000 ([AWS](https://aws.amazon.com/) promotion code).
+The prizes of the challenge are a total of $15,000 ([AWS](https://aws.amazon.com/) promotional code).
 If you are interested in soliciting new ideas to advance state of the art in real-world face forgery detection, we look forward to your participation!

+The [technical report](https://arxiv.org/abs/2102.09471) of DeeperForensics Challenge 2020 has been released on arXiv.

 ## Summary
 ### Data Collection